system76/docs/_articles/upgrade.md

 ## 2. Upgrade

-There are a couple of options for upgrading Ubuntu to 16.04.1; you can either Upgrade Ubuntu in place, or install a fresh copy of Ubuntu.
-Ubuntu can be directly upgraded from 14.04.x or 15.10 to 16.04.1.
-If you have an older version of Ubuntu you will have to upgrade to one of those versions before performing the 16.04.1 upgrade.
+There are a couple of options for upgrading Ubuntu to 16.04.1; you can either Upgrade Ubuntu in place, use bootable media to upgrade your computer, or install a fresh copy of Ubuntu.
+Ubuntu can be directly upgraded from 14.04.x or 15.10 to 16.04.1 without using bootable media.
+If you have an older version of Ubuntu you will have to use bootable media to perform the 16.04.1 upgrade.

 ### - Upgrading in Place -